SergioBA/UB_Capston/README.md

 # UB_Capston
-*Capston project repository for Data Science and Machine Learning Postgraduate Course.*
+*Capston project repository for Data Science and Machine Learning Postgraduate Course*

 The goal of the project was to analyze Kvasir-Capsule dataset and test different DL models and technics (i.e. Data augmentation) to compare their classification rates.